 リンだリンだ – The Blue Hearts

-The Blue Hearts have been one of the most important punk bands of Japan.
+The Blue Hearts were one of the most important punk bands of Japan.
 Active between 1985-1995, they are considered one of the top 100 Japanese pop acts.

 小さな恋の歌 – Mongol800